seanxmcdaniel/READMEGenerator/README.md

   ## Project Description

-  The Professional README Generator will generate a custom, professional quality README file based on the user's prompted input in node
+  The Professional README Generator is a back end application that will generate a custom, professional quality README file based on the user's input by using node.

   ## Installation